 Artwork: The discovery of how DNA worked revolutionized crime-fighting and forensic science—and will have huge impacts on medical science and technology in the future.
-Picture of a DNA double helix based on an artwork courtesy of US National Library of Medicine.
+This picture is a simplified illustration of the DNA double helix.

 Some inventions appear because of scientific breakthroughs.
 DNA fingerprinting (the process by which detectives take human samples at crime scenes and use them to identify criminals) is one good example.
 It only became possible after the mid-20th century when scientists understood what DNA was and how it worked: the scientific discovery made possible the new forensic technology.
 The same is true of many other inventions.
 Marconi's technological development of radio followed on directly from the scientific work done by Lodge, Hertz, James Clerk Maxwell, Michael Faraday, and numerous other scientists who fathomed out the mysteries of electricity and magnetism during the 19th century.
 Generally, scientists are more interested in advancing human knowledge than in commercializing their discoveries; it takes a determined entrepreneur like Marconi or Edison to recognize the wider, social value of an idea—and turn theoretical science into practical technology.